-Dorian will share how he learned not to conform to or rebel against the world’s ideas but to instead discern what works for him.
+Dorian shared how he learned not to conform to or rebel against the world’s ideas but to instead discern what works for him.

-If you are, know or have a teen who is struggling with identity, conforming or rebelling, this lecture and discussion will be beneficial to you.
+If you are, know or have a teen who is struggling with identity, conforming or rebelling, it will be beneficial to view the video of this illuminating lecture and discussion.

 Like a veteran who collapses when his own son registers for the draft, Kathleen Buckstaff experienced PTSD when her daughter reached the same age she was when she experienced sexual abuse at a New England prep school.

 Watch this powerful video of Kathleen sharing some of the things she has learned on her journey around sex, love and healing.
 Many of us have experienced past and present trauma around power and abuse.
 The wisdom this courageous story and message can offer will help everyone, especially young adults.

 About the storyteller:A soon-to-be Yellow Belt in Kung Fu San Soo, Kathleen is an award-winning author, columnist and artist.
 Her latest book is

 Feb.
 11, 2019: The Creative Power of Intention and Living an Authentic Life

 There is an ancient formula for receiving and attaining what you want.
 The key to maintaining what you receive is being and living authentically.
 Master Wayne Dahler shared his experiences with this process from intention to manifestation and discussed the importance of living an authentic life to sustain it.

 It’s not about the acquisition of stuff; it’s the gratitude, worth and love of what you had, have and will have.
 View the video of this compelling wisdom keeper event.